MeridianEconomics/pypsa-sapp/README.md

 export PYPSAEARTH_DIR="/insert/path/to/data/"

+To run the default config files, there are two options:
+- Copy the config file to the main directory and rename it config.yaml.
+In your terminal then run "snakemake -j10 solve_all_networks"
+- In your teminal run "snakemake -j10 solve_all_networks --configfile 'SAPP/Configs/_chosen config file name_.yaml'"

 ## Key differences from PyPSA-Earth

 Currently, this model is at an initial investigation stage.
 Default config files for the SAPP model can be found in the SAPP folder.
 The current scenarios reflect a brownfield 2030 scenario as well as a 2040 capacity expansion scenario.